Horizontal-org/Tella-website/docs/Connections/index.md

 - [**Nearby Sharing**](#nearby-sharing): Share encrypted files with another Tella device in physical proximity.
 This feature does **not** require an internet connection and is typically used during internet shutdowns.
 - [**Upload to a server**](#server-connections): Connect to a server and upload files over the internet so that others can access them.
 This feature is commonly used by organizations running data collection processes.

 Connections can be configured on **Settings** → **Connections**.
-The Tella home screen will displays a shortcut to all connected servers.
+The Tella home screen will display a shortcut to all connected servers.
 Nearby Sharing is turned on by default, but it can be disabled as well.

 ## Nearby Sharing {#nearby-sharing}